Are you planning a trip to the Tennessee Aquarium in Chattanooga?

 Riverfront Playground is located across the street from this lot and is a really fun play area for kids.

 The photo below shows the sidewalk to the aquarium from the parking lot so you can see just how close it is.
-The tables with umbrellas on the far right are on the patio of The Blue Plate.

-The TN Aquarium also has a food stand set up near the entrance.
+The TN Aquarium has a food stand set up near the entrance.
 Once you walk into the courtyard to the aquarium, you will see a food cart with tables and chairs for visitors to sit and eat.

 This food stand sits close to the outdoor water play area outside the aquarium.